RedAngel121/NytePack/README.md

             Add an absolute metric ton of gateways cause thats going to be fun Could have integration with lightmans tickets for special purchases Baubley Heart Canisters
-            Needs to be removed from drops (removed all but red hearts, 0.001 drop rate, can be used or sold to spawn market) and added to purchaseable items from server vending machines
+            Needs to be removed from drops (done) and added to purchaseable items from server vending machines

     World:
         Towns and Towers